cosmos/interchain-security/tests/mbt/model/README.md

 - [X] EventuallyMatureOnProviderInv: If we send a VscPacket, this is eventually responded to by all consumers that were running at the time the packet was sent (and are still running).

+Invariants only relevant when running with key assignment (`--step stepKeyAssignment`):
+- [X] ValidatorSetHasExistedKeyAssignmentInv: Should replace ValidatorSetHasExistedInv when running with `--step stepKeyAssignment`.
+Validator sets are checked for equality under key assignment when checking whether they have existed.
+- [X] SameVscPacketsKeyAssignmentInv: Should replace SameVscPacketsInv when running with `--step stepKeyAssignment`.
+VscPackets are checked for equality under key assignment when ensuring consumers receive the same ones.
+- [X] KeyAssignmentRulesInv: Ensures the rules of key assignment are never violated.
+The two rules relevant for the model are: 1) validator A cannot assign consumer key K to consumer chain X if there is already a validator B (B!=A) using K on the provider, and 2) validator A cannot assign consumer key K to consumer chain X if there is already a validator B using K on X

 Invariants can also be model-checked by Apalache, using this command:
 ```
 quint verify --invariant ValidatorUpdatesArePropagatedInv,ValidatorSetHasExistedInv,SameVscPacketsInv,MatureOnTimeInv,EventuallyMatureOnProviderInv \